logo

 Joinery -102

-A hands-on application and of the tools and techniques learned in 101a.
-Students work towards completing a dovetailed box supported by a mortise and tenon stand.
+An application of the tools and techniques learned our Fundamentals course, students work towards completing a dovetailed box supported by a mortise and tenon stand.
 Finer points of accurate sawing and chiseling will be discussed, as well as plenty of tips and tricks sure to advance the standards to which we work.
 Students nearing completion of their projects will receive instruction on proper use of handplanes for fitting, finishing, and more.
 Students are expected to provide their own surfaced lumber along with utility knife, combination square, safety glasses, and hearing protection.
 Prerequisite: #101* Prerequisite can be waived if sufficient skill is demonstrated ($360 tuition )

 Cabinets-103